EXPLAINER: Why ballot-counting in Nevada is dragging on

 “As much as everybody wants an answer right now, we won’t have that until every ballot is counted,” she added.

 Sam Metz is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Blood reported from Los Angeles.
+AP videographer Haven Daley in Las Vegas contributed.